State Highway Safety Offices (SHSOs) administer a variety of grant programs that are authorized and funded through federal legislation.

 This program provides grants to encourage states to maintain and allow public inspection of statistical information on the race and ethnicity of the driver for all motor vehicle stops made on all public roads except local or minor rural roads.

-This page includes subsections for:
+This page includes subsections for the following:

 - Impaired Driving